Low Cost DIY Closet System

 Ready-made storage components make organizing your closet simple and inexpensive.
 This article compares features of three different systems and explains basic installation techniques.

 A full day

-In this article, well show you three different storage systems designed to organize a standard 8-ft. x 24-in.-deep closet.
+In this article, we’ll show you three different storage systems designed to organize a standard 8-ft. x 24-in.-deep closet.
 The built in closet systems range in price from $200 to $500 and use laminate or fixed wire or a combination of the two.
-Each has the same basic components: a tower composed of drawers and shelves that provides the sturdy center of the system; a single closet rod on one side for long clothes; and stacked closet rods on the other side to hang shirts and folded pants.
+Each has the same basic components: a “tower” composed of drawers and shelves that provides the sturdy center of the system; a single closet rod on one side for long clothes; and stacked closet rods on the other side to hang shirts and folded pants.
 Ready-made systems usually come with easy-to-follow instructions.
-To make organizing a beautiful closet on a budget a breeze, well focus on design and installation tips that you wont find in the manufacturers instructions.
-Plus, check out these DIY closet organization ideas on a budget.
+To make organizing a beautiful closet on a budget a breeze, we’ll focus on design and installation tips that you won’t find in the manufacturer’s instructions.

 Beyond Plain White Wire